DR JOHN DEMARTINI - Updated 1 year ago

 Knowing what’s highest on your unique list of values and learning how to live by highest priority can completely transform your life.

-I have been researching and teaching in the area of personal development and human behaviour since 1972, and out of all the principles and methodologies that I have been blessed to explore and study in that field, human values became one of the most significant ones.
+I have been researching and teaching in the area of personal development and human behavior since 1972, and out of all the principles and methodologies that I have been blessed to explore and study in that field, human values became one of the most significant ones.
 I have often been taken aback at how few books have been written on the field that I have found to be one of the most significant aspects of personal, or human development.

 Your highest values determine what you perceive, what you decide to do, and how you act in life.